navikt/crm-kafka-activity/README.md

 # Updating Secrets in GCP

 Google Secret Manager is used to maintain service users for Salesforce production (`navdialog`) and preproduction (`navdialog--preprod`) environments.
-To deploy push topics and nais configurations, some secrets are stored in GitHub.
-Everything related to Kafka and the nais platform are handled by the nais platform itself.
+To deploy push topics and NAIS configurations, some secrets are stored in GitHub.
+Everything related to Kafka and NAIS are handled by the NAIS platform itself.

 ## Updating Google Secret Manager secrets